 Bubbling behind the scenes and clamoring for attention is the spiking of my blood glucose test results and I was very recently declared ‘at risk’ for diabetes One of my followers entitled a post in my group with “The hits keep coming” in reference to encountering yet another problem in the journey with Neuroendocrine Cancer.
 I now know how she feels, this issue is a bit of a ‘left fielder’.
 However, having analysed the situation and spoken to several doctors, I can now put pen to paper.

-With those numbers, it follows that many NET patients will be diabetic before diagnosis, some will succumb to diabetes whether they have NETs or not, and some may have an increased risk of succumbing due to their treatment.
-Some may even be pushed into diabetes as a direct result of their NET type or treatment.
+With those diabetes diagnoses numbers, it follows that many NET patients will be diabetic before diagnosis, some will succumb to diabetes whether they have NETs or not.
+However …. and here is the NET connection….. some will go on to have an increased risk of succumbing due to their treatment, and some may even be pushed into diabetes as a direct result of their NET type or treatment.
 It’s important to understand diabetes in order to understand why certain types of NET and certain treatments could have an involvement.

 For understanding of this article, it’s worth noting the pancreas has two main functions: an exocrine function that helps in digestion and an endocrine function that regulates blood sugar.
 I have talked about the exocrine function in relationship to Neuroendocrine Cancer at length – check out this article on Pancreatic Enzyme Replacement Therapy.
 In this article, I now want to cover the issues with the endocrine function and blood sugar.
 First a short primer on diabetes – it is necessarily brief for the purposes of this article.